stonier/py_trees-release/doc/the_crazy_hospital.rst

 * Keep the constructor minimal so you can instantiate the behaviour for offline rendering
 * Put hardware or other runtime specific initialisation in :meth:`~py_trees.behaviour.Behaviour.setup`
+* Update :attr:`~py_trees.behaviour.Behaviour.feedback_message` for *significant events* only so you don't end up with too much noise
 * The :meth:`~py_trees.behaviour.Behaviour.update` method must be light and non-blocking so a tree can keep ticking over
-* Keep the scope of a single behaviour tight and focused, deploy larger reusable concepts as subtrees (idioms)
+* Keep the scope of a single behaviour tight and focused, deploy larger concepts as subtrees

 Composites
 ----------